sore0159/data_analysis/apps/present/FILES/content.md

 ```

 ???
-So here's our linear regression equation, with some associated stats.
+So here's the linear regression equation, with some associated stats.

 Location statistics were not good predictors of popularity.
 Tweetcount was the best, age of account was close second, and both using links and wordiness were close to each other as mild predictors.
 ---